Your grocery bill will likely be more expensive this month

-(NEXSTAR) – Your grocery bill may see an increase as grocery prices continue to climb this year, going up .6 percent in March from the previous month, according to data released Tuesday by the Bureau of Labor Statistics.
+(NEXSTAR) — Your grocery bill may see an increase as grocery prices continue to climb this year, going up .6% in March from the previous month, according to data released Tuesday by the Bureau of Labor Statistics.

 Consumer costs at the supermarket rose every month of 2021, the BLS found.
-It increased by .4 percent in February and .3 percent in January, meaning a .7 increase since the start of the year.
+It increased by .4% in February and .3% in January.

-The priciest items, per the BLS, were meats, poultry and fish, which increased by 5.4 percent from February to March.
+The priciest items, per the BLS, were meats, poultry and fish, which increased by 5.4% from February to March.

-They were followed by dairy and related products, which rose in price 1.6 percent.
+They were followed by dairy and related products, which rose in price 1.6%.

 The BLS said high gasoline prices are likely to blame.
-They rose 11.7 percent in March, before seasonal adjustment, while the natural gas index grew 2.5 percent over the month.
+They rose 11.7% in March, before seasonal adjustment, while the natural gas index grew 2.5% over the month.

 In March, the average U.S. price of regular-grade gasoline jumped a nickel per gallon to $2.94.